vortrixs/joomla-namespace-checker/README.md

 e.g. if you pass `--exclude=google`, it will filter out anything that has `google` in it's path or filename.

 To reliably filter out a whole directory wrap it in `/ /` and for single files use `filename.ext`.

+### Automatically update files after scan

+With the -u option on the command line, the classnames are replaced in the file, use statements are inserted immediately after the <?php tag, and the file is rewritten with the changes. **JEventDispatcher**, **JDispatcher** and **JRequest** calls will be excluded from fix list and should be fixed manually according to suggestions.